makerdao/community/governance/votes/Executive vote - November 26, 2021.md

 ## Proposal Details

-### wBTC-C Vault Type Onboarding
+### WBTC-C Vault Type Onboarding

-As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmdVYMRo?network=mainnet#poll-detail), wBTC-C will be onboarded with the parameters listed below if this executive proposal passes.
+As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmdVYMRo?network=mainnet#poll-detail), WBTC-C will be onboarded with the parameters listed below if this executive proposal passes.

 **Collateral Parameters**